 Why License Fee Management Is Harder Than Ever (And What You Can Do)

-When I accepted the role of leading the managed services division of Symphony MediaAI nearly five years ago, I admit to naively thinking that the knowledge and skills gained during my six years handling the collection and distribution of royalties on behalf of the world’s largest technology and patent owning companies would make the transition easy breezy.
+When I accepted the role of leading the managed services division of Symphony MediaAI several years ago, I admit to naively thinking that the knowledge and skills gained during my six years handling the collection and distribution of royalties on behalf of the world’s largest technology and patent-owning companies would make the transition easy breezy.

 What I quickly learned is that there are numerous complexities associated with the process of managing royalty revenues today.

 1: Agreements Aren’t Standardized

 Humans negotiate the agreements between content owners and distributors – not robots (yet!) – which means they come in all shapes, colors and flavors you could imagine.

 It is not as straightforward as “rate times a subscriber equals revenue.”
 Distribution teams are creative and after all both sides of the table must make concessions most of the time.
 Managing over 4,200 different agreements per month on behalf of our client base taught me the complexities and deviations of finance, legal, and licensing functions.